Published on Brock University (http://brocku.ca)

 Even without the ABA credential, graduates from our programs will also be attractive to disability services as supervisors, managers, program evaluators and researchers.
 As we expand our specialities to include Counselling and Assessment, many employment opportunities will be available because there are so few of these professionals who know how to provide these services to persons with disabilities.
 Even in the short time we have existed, employers are reporting how impressed they have been with our students knowledge of disabilities and ABA during job interviews.
 We anticipate that graduates from our program will be considered strong candidates for positions in human service positions.

-Masters of Arts (MA)
+Master of Arts (MA)

 In addition to course work and practicum placements, the MA program requires the student to complete an original research study and write an MA thesis under the supervision of a key faculty member and a thesis committee.
 The MA program is highly competitive with enrolment in the MA program currently limited to 5-7 new students per year.
 It is geared towards students who are interested in research careers and perhaps pursuing a Ph.D.
 For the MA, preference is given to students who apply for full-time status.
 Full-time students who are accepted into this program will be entitled to the stipends and bursaries typically awarded to Brock full-time graduate students.
 MA students may choose to specialize in ABA, take our BACB approved ABA courses and become eligible for certification as a BCBA after completing their degree and experience hours.
 MA students will be required to attend evening classes at the St. Catharines campus during the week.

-Masters in Applied Disability Studies (MADS)
+Master of Applied Disability Studies (M.ADS)

 To accommodate working students, we schedule courses on weekends (one Saturday and Sunday per month).
 We also offer intensive one-week courses, usually in the spring.
 However, we reserve the right to offer courses at other times, especially for full-time students.
 It is likely that one could use their work experience to fulfill the practicum course requirements (provided that the required supervision could be arranged).
-If an ABA student works in an ABA setting and is receiving supervision from a qualified supervisor, then the student has the opportunity to earn a Masters degree as well as the necessary course work and experience hours to apply to BACB to take the exam for BCBA.
+If an ABA student works in an ABA setting and is receiving supervision from a qualified supervisor, then the student has the opportunity to earn a Master's degree as well as the necessary course work and experience hours to apply to BACB to take the exam for BCBA.
 We offer a series of practicum courses for those ABA students who are unable to arrange supervised experience.
 Courses are generally offered in Hamilton, Toronto and St. Catharines.
 Please read the FAQ for details.